wp-plugins/good-reads/readme.txt

 1. Make sure that the feed url is correct in WP.
 1. Make sure you have the widget set to order them by publish date.
-1. Make sure you have jQuery linked in your site's <head>.
+1. Make sure you have jQuery linked in your site's header.

 == Screenshots ==